fracture91/turnout-c/README.txt

 6. Restricted menu input to choices 1, 2, and 9 to prevent being able to change and see grades without knowing the superuser password.

+7. Used DEBUG_MODE flag to only add in -debug and -config arguments at compile time on debug builds.
+This means that you can only use these arguments if you have access to the source code and can build it in debug mode.
+This makes it harder for an attacker to get useful information from debug printfs, and it's harder to get superuser access.